The Board – Biographies

 In addition, the Company has an Audit Committee and a Remuneration Committee in place.
 These chairman of the committees reports to the board on the activities of that committee.

 The Audit Committee is chaired by Dan Ewell, a non-Executive Director.
-The other member of the Committee is Michael Reisman.
+The other member of the Committee is Laura Hills.
 The Audit Committee is responsible for ensuring that the financial performance, position, and prospects for the Company are properly monitored, controlled and reported on and for meeting the auditors and reviewing their reports relating to accounts and internal controls.

-The Remuneration Committee is chaired by Michael Reisman, a Non-Executive Director.
-The other member of the Committee is Bobby Knell.
+The Remuneration Committee is chaired by Bobby Knell, a Non-Executive Director.
+The other member of the Committee is Dan Ewell.
 The Remuneration Committee is responsible for reviewing the performance of Executive Directors and determining the remuneration and basis of service agreement.
 The Remuneration Committee also determines the payment of any bonuses to Executive Directors and the grant of options.

 The board has approved the adoption of the QCA Code as its governance framework against which this statement has been prepared and will monitor the suitability of this code on an annual basis and revise its governance framework as appropriate as the group evolves.